francis-gomes-esq/aquatic-knowledge-challenge/README.md

 ### How to Play

-1. Click "Start Quiz" [Aquatic Knowledge Challenge][1] to begin the timed challenge.
+1. Click "Start Quiz" [aquatic knowledge challenge][1] to begin the timed challenge.
 2. Answer questions and earn points with instant feedback.
 3. Save your initials and score to compete on the leaderboard.

-View the website via this link: [Aquatic Knowledge Challenge][1]
+View the website via this link: [aquatic knowledge challenge][1]

 ## Animated gifs